jg-digital-media/jgdm_snooker_scorer/readme.md

   + Secondly, and this was interesting, I was able to use the new 'GPT-5` model rather than `claude-4-sonnet` to improve the "Last Break" display for player 1 and player 2.
 Rather than the last break count resetting to 0 when play switches between players, it now only resets to 1, when the returning player has a successful shot and thus begins a new break.

-  + This was a littlem more challenging and took a little more thinking from both myself and the AI.
+  + This was a little more challenging and took a little more thinking from both myself and the AI.
 But it was interesting to look at how the AI modal "things".

   + Lastly, I updated this note to include new bugs found and completed tasks.